Research themes

 Microscopic image of thin threaded and stained blue fungal hyphae

-The Experimental Medicine research theme unites experts from fields like chemistry, physics, engineering and social science, to translate scientific discoveries into real-world health solutions.
+The Experimental Medicine research theme unites experts from fields like chemistry, physics, engineering and social science, with experts in clinical medicine, to translate scientific discoveries into real-world health solutions.